kaosneverdied/seasnake/README.md

 **This is a work in progress**

-## How to use:
+## How to Setup in your porject:
 Add `seasnake.py` to your project folder and import it into the file you want to acces it from with `from seasnake import *`.
 It is also advsed that you import they typing library to assist with code prompting

-**Important:** seasnake has utilises logging to aid with devleopment and debugging. in whichever file you imported sea snake also import logging by adding `import logging` then add the following code:
+**Important:** seasnake has utilises logging to aid with devleopment and debugging.
+In whichever file you imported seasnake also import logging by adding `import logging` then add the following code:

 ```python